csaf-testsuite/contravider/docs/limitations.md

 The current contravider is still in development and we're still considering different approaches to solve various problems.

-Currently, the serverside encryption is handled via .directives.toml.
+Currently, the serverside protection is handled with HTTP Basic Auth via `.directives.toml` files.

-Any encrypted directory contains a .directives.toml with the following structure:
+Any protected directory may contains a .directives.toml with the following structure:

 ```[protection]
 user     = $user